-Sunday, (date/year)
+Sunday, Free (date/year

 pm

 At

-Free l Methodist Church
+Free Methodist Church(city)

 ¶878 MINISTERS' AND EMPLOYEES COMPENSATION AND BENEFITS GUIDELINES The Free Methodist Church in Canada

 This booklet provides guidelines relating to salaries and benefits for ministers and employees of Free Methodist churches in Canada.
 They are reviewed by the FMCIC Board of Administration on an on-going basis and this booklet is updated periodically.